You are listening to the Sean Hannity Radio Show Podcast.

 I would not pick right now.

-I'd pick Jim Jordan.
+I'd pick Kim Jordan.

 I want to hear what their thoughts are of how we can come together.

-You know enough about McCarthy and Steve Scalise, and I like them both, but I would pick Jordan, and I won't I don't think the Freedom Caucus should give in at all to any speaker unless they get a seat at the table.
+And I don't think the Freedom Caucus should give in at all to any speaker unless they get a seat at the table.

-Well, and and look, I don't disagree with you that we need to have all voices at the table.
+Well, and look, I don't disagree with you that we need to have all voices at the table.

 And as the budget chair, I did just that.

-And that's what I did as the budget chair is to get people all to come together and how did the omnibus bill get so out of control?
+And that's what I did as the budget chair is to get people all to come together.

-Oh my gosh.
+Oh, my gosh.

 Well, of course, I didn't vote for the omnibus bill for several reasons.

-It raised yes, uh it spent too much money.
+It spent too much money.

-Um and part of that is because again, you have to deal with the Senate and try to get the Senate to come along so you can get something done, and as a result of doing that, Schumer gets more than what we want.
+And part of that is because, again, you have to deal with the Senate and try to get the Senate to come along so you can get something done.

 It's crazy.